danwei002/Competitive-Programming/README.md

 # Competitive-Programming
 Solutions for competitive programming problems found on DMOJ.ca and the CCCGrader.
-Most solutions are written in C++.
-There are a few that are written in Java.
+Most solutions are written in C++, a few are written in Java.